 The loss of an infant is devastating.
 National Pregnancy and Infant Loss Remembrance Day honors those lives lost to miscarriage, Sudden Infant Death Syndrome, stillbirth, the death of a newborn, and more.
 On October 15, take the opportunity to reflect, honor, and come together over pregnancy and infant loss.
 If you have a loved one who has experienced this loss, take the time to give them the love and support needed to process and recover.

-National Pregnancy and Infant Loss Remembrance Day - History
+National Pregnancy and Infant Loss Remembrance Day timeline

 International Wave of Light began